-In 2017, we collected numerous samples at various sampling points in your water system.
-The water quality data presented is a combination of data compiled from our nationally recognized water quality laboratory and local commercial laboratories; all certified in drinking water testing by the State Board's Environmental Laboratory Accreditation Program.
+In 2017, numerous samples were collected at various sampling points in your water system.
+The water quality data presented is a summary of data compiled from the commercial laboratories certified in drinking water testing by the State Board's Division of Drinking Water.
 If you have any questions about this report or your drinking water, please contact our Customer Service Center at (888) 237-1333.